 The biggest competitor for portable ACs are window-mounted air conditioning units.

-If interested, we have an entire guide on the best window AC unit.
+If interested, we have an entire guide on window air conditioner reviews and ratings.

 However, window units don’t comply with most building codes and HOA regulations.
 If you rent an apartment or live in an HOA zone, you can’t install them without written permission from the landlord.